Frequently Asked Questions

 About Climate Changemakers

-• Over half of the changemakers in our community joined with no experience taking political action on climate (beyond voting).
+• Over half of the changemakers in our network joined with no experience taking civic action on climate (beyond voting).
 You don’t need preparation of any kind.
 Come as you are, ready to roll up your sleeves and make a real difference.
 We provide all the resources, guidance, and support you’ll need.
-If you prefer to prepare, just peruse our website for more context!

 • We’re a U.S.-based organization and our advocacy campaigns are entirely focused on U.S. policies.